 11be editor please add the following paragraph in P.L.
 618.43 (35.7.3 Rules for EHT sounding protocol sequences).

+If a beamformee is operating in EMLSR or EMLMR mode, the beamformee shall only be addressed in the first BFRP trigger frame in the current sounding sequence.
+Otherwise, this beamformee shall not be addressed by the other BFRP trigger frame(s) in the current sounding sequence.

 Discussions on additional changes if necessary: